mochatek/jsonarrayfs/README.md

   { encoding: "utf-8" }
 );

-// Add filter to the stream to fetch only relevant elements for await (const chunk of streamer.stream(
+// Add filter to the batch to fetch only relevant elements for await (const elements of streamer.batch(
   100,
   (element) => element.price < 500 || element.offer
 )) {